"I want to leave a legacy.”

 - Be intentional to find out what others in the team are good at and inspire them to work towards their goals and dreams.
 Making a difference is about doing both the small things and creating high impact actions in the lives of teammates.

 - Be intentional to give praise and catch others doing GOOD.
 Most of the world is extremely skilled in catching people doing wrong.
 Those with Significance can start a movement towards “Catching others doing GOOD” and champion this cause within their own team and organization.
-Such a cause will create a culture of honor and respect for one another.
+Such a cause will create a culture of honour and respect for one another.

 - Be intentional to inspire confidence and hope through meaningful dialogues.
 Asking questions such as “What is one area of success you have had the past month?" or “What are some results that you are thankful for?” are conversational ways to tune mindsets towards success and hope.